suelheybatova1/suelheybatova1/README.md

 # Hi, I'm Suel!

-I enjoy learning programming languages and exploring how technology works.
-I love design and enjoy experimenting with creativity, colors, and visual styles.
-I'm currently studying at **ADA University (Class of 2026)**, developing both my technical and creative skills.
+I'm a **Computer Science student** at **ADA University (Class of 2026)** with a strong passion for **technology and design**.
+I enjoy learning new programming languages, building creative digital projects, and exploring how design and functionality work together.

 > *Fun fact: I often mix design thinking with coding to create something unique!*